 A luxury street fashion brand has partnered with a major sex toy manufacturer in a move that combines style, recycling and raising awareness of reproductive rights.
 Rose in Good Faith is upcycling Doc Johnson dildos into sneakers and paying for three lucky buyers to get vasectomies.

-The first iteration, dubbed the “Plastic Sole,” dropped in July and was all white.
+The first iteration, dubbed the “Plastic Soul,” dropped in July and was all white.
 Rose in Good Faith followed it up with the same shoe design in a color called “Endless Black” at the end of August.
 The shoes have raised arches in the footbeds to lessen stress on the knees and hips.
 A natural cork insole adds to the wearability and comfort.
 The company is synthesizing a “chunky hiking shoe with the sleekness and energy of a low-ankle runner.”

 However, if you want Endless Black, you’d better hurry.
 Only 500 pairs of this limited-edition shoe will be available on Rose in Good Faith’s website and at Fred Segal’s Los Angeles flagship location.

 When talking about dildo shoes, the obvious question is ew, who wants to put their feet inside used dildos?
-Fortunately for the squeamish, Plastic Soles are made from defective adult toys, not used ones.
+Fortunately for the squeamish, Plastic Souls are made from defective adult toys, not used ones.
 Doc Johnson and Rose in Good Faith worked on this project for almost two years, developing a special process to grind down the deficient dildos into millimeter-sized cubes of thermoplastic elastomer.
 They mix the cubes with non-bleach EVA (ethylene-vinyl acetate) foam, then injection mold them into the shape of the shoe.

 “We are so proud of this partnership with Rose In Good Faith to promote sex positivity through fashion and innovation,” said Chad Braverman, Doc Johnson COO.
 “It was important to us that we create a shoe that was conscious of environmental impact, which is why we are beyond thrilled to make these using our upcycled sex-toy materials.
 We can’t wait to get these out in the world as part of our global movement to destigmatize sexual health and wellness.”